hmslima/sambahsacompletegrammar/sambahsa.md

 the impression that the RPG have a characteristic of table, although the game normally is played on the table.

-The most interessant way of expressing the ideas of the two last examples is:
+The most interesting way of expressing the ideas of the two last examples is:

 **Kamo kwaun-anon –** I like dog food